Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 Thank you, Paul and good morning, everyone.
 The COVID-19 coronavirus pandemic remains a significant disruption to the economy.
 In the final month of our fiscal second quarter, November, the COVID-19 virus counts surged from about 100,000 per day at the beginning of the month to about 250,000 per day now.

-Not surprisingly economic indicators such as jobs growth, unemployment and retail spending reflect an economic recovery that slowed considerably as the fall months progressed, and the virus counts increased.
+Not surprisingly economic indicators such as jobs growth, unemployment, and retail spending reflect an economic recovery that slowed considerably as the fall months progressed and the virus counts increased.
 Despite the macroeconomic headwinds, I’m pleased with our second quarter financial performance, which exceeded expectations.

-Our employees, whom we call partners, have not wavered in their passion for getting businesses ready for the work day.
+Our employees, whom we call partners have not wavered in their passion for getting businesses ready for the workday.
 They're providing essential products and services to help keep our customers and their places of business clean and safe.
-These include hand sanitizer services, professionally laundered health care scrubs and isolation gowns, first aid products, sanitizing wipes, face masks, gloves and fire protection services, as well as many others.
+These include hand sanitizer services, professionally laundered healthcare scrubs and isolation gowns, first aid products, sanitizing wipes, face masks, gloves, and fire protection services as well as many others.

-The conversion of no programmers, the do-it-yourself [indiscernible] , if you will, remains robust.
-Our supply chain and service network enables us to increase service to existing customers and add new customers by procuring and providing items in short supply.
+The conversion of no programmers, the do-it-yourselfers, if you will, remains robust.
+Our supply chain and service network enable us to increase service to existing customers and add new customers by procuring and providing items in short supply.
 And our Net Promoter Score, which we use to measure customer satisfaction has risen dramatically to an all-time high.

 We find ourselves today, however, at a time of increasing uncertainty.
 A number of states and municipalities have reinstituted temporary economic restrictions in response to rising COVID-19 cases.
 Others are considering them.
-On the other hand, vaccines are being distributed and the U.S government continues to discuss additional economic stimulus.
+On the other hand, vaccines are being distributed and the U.S. government continues to discuss additional economic stimulus.

 The uncertainty of the resolutions of these impactful events makes providing near-term guidance very difficult.
 Therefore, we're not providing financial guidance at this time.
 However, if we're able to gain clarity before the end of the quarter, we'll provide an update in advance of our third quarter earnings release.